yogastama/yogastama/README.md

 Hi 👋
 I’m Yogastama, a full stack developer, software engineer, and entrepreneur.
-I have experience working with governments, startups, corporate companies, banks, universities, and schools in providing application solutions.
+I have experience working with startups, corporate companies, banks, universities, governments, and schools in providing great solutions.